sergiocostafh/mensura-r/content/home/about.md

 widget = "about"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 100  # Order that this section will appear in.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear in.

-title = "Autor"
+title = "Sobre"

 # Choose the user profile to display
 # This should be the username of a profile in your `content/authors/` folder.